 Fig. 14: Vertical force versus end cylinder shortening for flexible cylinder, in squeeze experiment.

-Comparative graph of compression experiments on the cylinder:
+Comparison of compression experiments on the cylinder:

-One can observe in Figure 15, that a cylinder with a diameter of 74 mm, requires greater force in order to obtain similar shortening.
+One can observe in Figure 15 that a cylinder with a diameter of 74 mm, requires greater force in order to obtain similar shortening.
 Cylinders with diameters of 32 and 42 mm exhibit similar behavior.